 Visible from the grandiose steps of Madeleine, the Église Saint-Augustin is another product of the Haussmannian redesign of Paris.
 The formidable design by Victor Baltard combines Romanesque and Byzantine art with soaring heights up to 100 meters, plus a landmark 80-meter high cupola which can be seen for miles around. Église Saint-Augustin, 1 Avenue César Caire, 75008 Paris.

 4. Église Saint-Eustache

-Size matters at the impressive Église Saint-Eustache, which is home to the biggest pipe organ in France.
+Size matters at the impressive Église Saint-Eustache, which boosts the biggest pipe organ of all of the churches in Paris, as well as in France.
 The church itself was built in 1532 and restored in 1840 and feels more a cathedral with its famously substantial dimensions.
 It also offers an interesting mix of architectural styles, from the gothic façade to its Renaissance and classical interior. Église Saint-Eustache, 2 Impasse Saint-Eustache, 75001 Paris.

 5. Église Saint-Germain-des-Prés

 The Église Saint-Germain-des-Prés is a beloved landmark at the heart of one of Paris’s most beautiful arrondissements.
-The building itself has great historical significance as the oldest church in Paris, which Haussmann irreverently sliced through to make way for his busy thoroughfare, Boulevard Saint-Germain.
+The building itself has great historical significance as the oldest of all the churches in Paris, which Haussmann irreverently sliced through to make way for his busy thoroughfare, Boulevard Saint-Germain.